Free: How To Find Out if Someone Is a Felon, See Criminal Records

 Review the Sex Offender Registry

 One of the more heinous felonies a person can be charged with is a sex offense, and each state maintains a public sex offender registry that allows anyone to perform a name-based inquiry to see if a person is a registered offender.
-Searching the sex offender registry is another way of how to find out if someone is a felon.
+Searching the sex offender registry is another way of learning if someone is an offender.

 For convenience, the table below links readers to the registry site for each state in the United States in addition to the National Sex Offender Registry website: